Mirabel Madrigal: Video games

 Mirabel was added to Disney Dreamlight Valley in a February 2023 update as one of the "villagers" of the titular Dreamlight Valley.
+She also appears as a playable character in the world building game Disney Magic Kingdoms.

 Disney parks

 From November 2021, Mirabel started making appearances for meet and greets in the Adventureland areas of Disney parks.
-At Frontierland's Zocalo Park, she is a meetable character "in a colorful photo location that pays homage to the Madrigal family from Colombia".
 In April 2022, the Madrigal family and the song "We Don't Talk About Bruno" were incorporated into the "It's a Small World" attraction through numerous projections.
 As of April 5, 2022, early ideas for the Main Street Electrical Parade's 14 grand finale stories included Mirabel and Antonio.

 Reception

 Critical response

 Mirabel has been praised by film critics.
 According to Screen Daily, Mirabel radiates warmth in caring for her younger relatives and acting as the family's emotional glue.
 San Francisco Chronicle's G. Allen Johnson considered her one of Disney's most appealing works, possessing "the greatest superpower" of all.
 For Denver Post, John Wenzel stated that Mirabel, as well as Moana (2016) and Raya and the Last Dragon (2021)'s titular characters, signified more independent Disney heroines.
 Kristen Lopez of IndieWire found it impossible to find Mirabel unrelatable in a family where one might be perceived as non-standard; CinemaBlend's Dirk Libbey agreed, calling Mirabel Disney's most relatable character to date.
 Brian Truitt, writing for USA Today, singled out her awkwardness, humor, and heart, commenting that these elements made her "quite [an] enjoyable character to watch on a journey of identity and acceptance".
-ComingSoon.net gave particular praise to Mirabel's distinctiveness, charisma, quirkiness, and weirdness.
+Jonathan Sim of ComingSoon.net gave particular praise to Mirabel's distinctiveness, charisma, quirkiness, and weirdness.

 Critics have found Beatriz's voice work for the character magnificent, terrific, perfectly cast, spectacular, excellent, spirited, and exceptional.
 IGN said Beatriz "brings just the right amount of charm and sincerity to the non-magical teenager".
 Bleeding Cool critic Kaitlyn Booth thought Mirabel's sadness and frustration were well expressed within her performance.